Angelix1/v14-handler/README.md

 This Handler Support both Slash and Legacy.
 Most the main brain of this handler located in Utils Folder.

+## Handler Features

+- Reload-able Slash Command and Events
+- Support Custom Sub-Event for Each Events it givens.
+- Slash commands Support.
+- Legacy commands support
+- Provided Full Reference and Vast options on both commands.
+Example available on [Examples](https://github.com/Angelix1/v14-handler/tree/main/src/examples/)
+- Support sub directory in legacy and slash.

+## Feedback

+If you have any feedback, please reach out to me at [Discord](https://discord.com/users/692632336961110087)

 ## **Installation | How to use it**